-The Los Angeles County Solid Waste Management Committee/Integrated Waste Management Task Force (Task Force) is writing to share our concern regarding the potential consequences the County unincorporated communities and other jurisdictions may face if Assembly Bill 1126 (AB 1126), as amended on June 19, 2013, is enacted.
-We urge your Board to send a letter of opposition to the Legislature regarding the proposed legislation.
-We have attached a sample opposition letter for your convenience.
+The Los Angeles County Solid Waste Management Committee/Integrated Waste Management Task Force (Task Force) is writing to share our concern regarding the potential consequences your jurisdiction may face if Assembly Bill 1126 (AB 1126), as amended on June 19, 2013, is passed.
+We urge you to send a letter of opposition to the Legislature regarding the proposed legislation and have attached a sample opposition letter for your convenience.